-Grameenphone will recognise new assets and liabilities for its operating leases of location rent for base stations, mobile switching centres (switch) and other locations.
+So far, the most significant impact identified is that Grameenphone will recognize new assets and liabilities for its operating leases of site sharing contract, BTS sites, GPC/office space, house rent etc.

 In addition, the nature of expenses related to those leases will now change as IFRS/BFRS 16 replaces the straight-line operating lease expense with a depreciation charge for right-of-use assets and interest expense on lease liabilities.
-As a lessor, Grameenphone is not required to make any adjustments for leases in which it is a lessor except where it is an intermediate lessor in a sub-lease.
+No significant impact is expected on Grameenphone's existing finance leases.